Darjeeling, Oct. 15.TT: Darjeeling police are being taught to lock, kick and punch, not just wield a baton.

 Police personnel below the age of 35 today started a week-long martial arts training programme.

-Each training batch will have 30 policemen from different areas of the district who will be sweating it out for almost 13 hours a day to learn the basics of karate, judo and kung-fu.
+will be sweating it out for almost 13 hours a day to learn the basics of

-The training session that started from 6am today at the Dali grounds would continue till 7pm.
-It includes an hour-long lunch break and small tea breaks in between.
+till 7pm.
+It includes an hour-long lunch break and small tea breaks in

-Apart from martial arts classes, there’s rock and wall climbing, room intervention (to catch offenders hiding in closed spaces) and crowd management training lined up.
+arts classes, there’s rock and wall climbing, room intervention (to

 The training is being conducted by a martial arts team from the Karate Association of Bengal.